 Thanksgiving turkey dinner.

-Size, Sex, and Age Matters
+Size, Sex, and Age Matter

 Turkeys that are about a year old, yearlings, have moderately tender skin and meat.
 They can still be used for roasting, and cost much less.
 Mature turkeys, or those above fifteen months of age, have tough meat and should not be used for roasting.

-In my book the younger the bird, the tastier the turkey.
+In my book, the younger the bird, the tastier the turkey.

 Frozen, Fresh, or Hard-Chilled?